 My favorite quote is this one from David D. Friedman, “The principal effect of economic analysis is to change not the conclusions but the arguments—for both sides of any controversial issue.”

-At present I am an Assistant Professor in the Department of International Business & Trade, the Chief Executive Officer of Center for Cross-Strait Exchanges & Economic Research on Trade, and the Director of Admissions at Aletheia University, Taiwan.
+At present (2023), I am an Assistant Professor in the Department of International Business & Trade, the Executive Secretary of East Asia Research Center, and the Director of Admissions at Aletheia University, Taiwan.

 From January to July 2008, I was the founding Chief Executive Officer of Taiwan Electronic Governance Research Center (which is supported by the Research, Development and Evaluation Commission of the Executive Yuan, Taiwan) and the Postdoctoral Fellow of the Taiwan Governance and Technology Center in the College of Social Sciences at National Chengchi University, Taiwan.